Labour Party summer camp case: 'Political football' arrives at Court of Appeal as young man seeks secrecy

 After the sentencing, one of the victims also spoke to Newstalk ZB and said the case had became a "political football".

-Today, the Crown, which is opposed to a permanent secrecy order, said both victims were also against suppression.
+Today, Crown lawyer Zannah Johnston, who is opposed to a permanent secrecy order, said both victims were also against suppression.

 When last August's trial began, the court heard there had been heavy drinking at the camp, which was described by witnesses as a "glorified piss-up".